 Are my belongings covered under my parents/guardians’ home insurance?

-There is sometimes the option of covering your belongings under your parents’ home insurance policy whilst you’re away at university.
+Sometimes you’ll have the option to cover your belongings under your parents’ home insurance policy whilst you’re away at university.
 However, not all home insurance providers will offer this, so it’s worth making sure.
 If they do, your parents will likely need to give their insurance company a call to extend their policy, and to double check exactly what is covered.

 It’s also worth considering whether your parents’ home insurance will cover you away from your halls of residence (if you took your laptop to a lecture, for example).
 It could well be that your parents policy will only cover your items whilst they are in your room – so again, it’s a good idea to check this with their insurance provider to make sure you’re protected for every scenario.

-However, aside from obtaining cover under your parents’ home insurance, or taking out your own policy, you might also want to check what cover is being provided by your halls of residence.
+Aside from obtaining cover under your parents’ home insurance, or taking out your own policy, you might also want to check what cover is being provided by your halls of residence.
 More often than not, your university will provide an element of insurance for your items whilst you’re living in halls.
-However, this usually only covers your belongings whilst they’re in your room, so it will be worth exploring what options are available to protect your items whilst you’re out and about.

 Will accommodation-provided student insurance be enough?

 When a uni provides insurance, this will only usually cover your belongings whilst they’re in your room.
 This means no cover when you’re out and about, at the library or on nights out.
 So it will be worth exploring what options are available to protect your items in all events.

 Student-specific insurance can be hard to find amongst your average insurer.
 However, at Endsleigh, we’ve been dedicated to helping students get insured for over fifty years!
 We work directly with student partners including UCAS, Totum and NUS, and have won ‘Best Student Insurer’ at the Insurance Choice Awards 2018.

 Start protecting your student belongings today Check to see if you already have cover